 database.
 The second is to finish the implementation of the natural

-For this lab, you will work in groups of two (with one exception,
+For this project, you will work in groups of two.

 Remember that working in a group of two does not necessarily mean